crdueck/exactEarth/functional_lunch_and_learn.md

                 = [True, False, True]
 ~~~

-Basically, `map` replaces each element in a list with the result of applying the
+Basically, `map` returns a new list where each element in the input list has
-function to that element.
+been replaced with the result of applying the function to that element.

-## Map
+# Map

 Suppose we have a `List` of input data.
 We want to process each item in some way
 and store the results in a new `List`.
 We might do this using the following